MicrosoftDocs/architecture-center/docs/example-scenario/data/big-data-with-iot.md

 ### Components

-* [IoT Hub](/azure/iot-hub) acts as a central message hub for secure bi-directional communication between the cloud platform and the construction equipment and other site elements.
+* [IoT Hub](/azure/iot-hub) acts as a central message hub for secure bi-directional communication with per-device identity between the cloud platform and the construction equipment and other site elements.
 IoT Hub can rapidly collect data for each device for ingestion into the data analytics pipeline.
 * [Azure Stream Analytics](/azure/stream-analytics) is an event-processing engine that can analyze high volumes of data streaming from devices and other data sources.
 It also supports extracting information from data streams to identify patterns and relationships.
 In this scenario, Stream Analytics ingests and analyzes data from IoT devices and stores the results in Azure SQL Database.
 * [Azure SQL Database](/azure/sql-database) contains the results of analyzed data from IoT devices and meters, which can be viewed by analysts and users via an Azure-based Web application.
 * [Azure Blob storage](/azure/storage/blobs) stores image data gathered from the IoT hub devices.
 The image data can be viewed via the web application.